valentyn88/chat/README.md

-In client console start typing and press enter you will get message "Received: text message" -a [path to file on local machine] - will store file with unique name to /tmp folder or get error message if it's not a file or file larger than 200Mb
+In client console start typing and press enter you will get message "Received: text message" -a [path to file on local machine] - will store file with unique name to /tmp folder or get error message if it's not a file or file larger than 200Mbgit push -u origin master